rahulargit/delta-demo/README.md

 # delta-demo
-It is demo for learning git &amp; git hub
+It is demo for learning git &amp; git hub.